-AASM Young Investigators Research Forum
+Young Investigators Research Forum

-There is a projected future shortage of clinical sleep researchers, and research funding is difficult to obtain.
-This retreat is aimed at providing guidance, tactics, and strategies to better position young investigators for a successful career in clinical sleep research.
+The AASM Foundation Young Investigators Research Forum aids the career development of promising young investigators in clinical and translational sleep medicine research.
+This research forum is aimed at providing guidance, tactics, and strategies to better position young investigators for a successful career in clinical sleep research.
 The aims are to:

-- Foster the pursuit of clinical research in sleep medicine by junior faculty and fellows training in sleep medicine.
+- Foster the pursuit of clinical research in sleep medicine by junior faculty and fellows training in sleep medicine

-- Disseminate vital information required for pursuing a career in research.
+- Disseminate vital information required for pursuing a career in research

-- Serve as a primer for obtaining grant funding.
+- Serve as a primer for obtaining grant funding

-- Provide an opportunity to network and establish extramural research mentorship.
+- Provide an opportunity to network and establish extramural research mentorship

 The YIRF offers a rare opportunity to have such a breadth and depth of introduction to the field of sleep research at the early stages, particularly in an environment with such dedicated senior faculty.